OasisDEX/oasis/README.md

 This is a simple on-chain OTC market for MKR.
 You can either pick an order from the order book (in which case delivery will happen instantly), or submit a new order yourself.

-**MakerOTC is undergoing alpha testing: Proceed at your own risk, and use only small amounts of ETH and MKR.**
+**Maker Market is undergoing alpha testing: Proceed at your own risk, and use only small amounts of ETH and MKR.**

 ## Overview